-In the year 02026 AD I find myself in two book clubs.
+In the year 02026 CE I find myself in two book clubs.

 First, there's the one with Alex's aunt Di and cousin Beth, which is now in its fifth year and has introduced me to some of my favorite books of all time: "North Woods" by Daniel Mason, "This is Happiness" by Niall Williams, "There's Always This Year" by Hanif Abdurraqib, "Mecca" by Susan Straight.
-Right now we're reading "The Emperor of Gladness" by Ocean Vuong, whose cast of secondary characters takes me right back to the days of working the stock room at the UCLA student store.
-If you're looking for something to read, I've been tracking our reads on The StoryGraph; maybe you'll find one you're interested in?
+Right now we're reading "The Emperor of Gladness" by Ocean Vuong, which contains a cast of secondary characters that takes me right back to the scrappy days of working the stock room at LuValle Commons.
+If you're looking for something to read, I've been tracking our selections on The StoryGraph; maybe you'll find one you're interested in?

-And then there's the unexpected Mountain Goats Book People Book Club that has emerged among the comments section of 15-year-old YouTube videos, specifically the songs selected for John Darnielle's recently-released book "This Year: 365 Songs Annotated: A Book of Days".
+And then there's the unexpected Mountain Goats Book People Book Club that has emerged among the comments section of 15-year-old YouTube videos...specifically, videos for the songs featured in John Darnielle's recently-released book, "This Year: 365 Songs Annotated: A Book of Days".

-Like a lot of people, I've been reading "This Year" day by day, the goal being to savor the book across the whole year, each day flavored in part by whatever song and personal reflection JD chose for that particular date.
+Like a lot of people, I've been reading "This Year" one day at a time so I can savor the book across the whole year, each day flavored in part by whatever song and personal reflection JD chose for that particular date.

 Here's one of my recent favorites, from January 16: